-Now I like to make my Nachos Supreme with homemade baked tortilla chips but I was running a little late doing some Christmas decorating and wrapping, I just decided to use store-bought kind.
+I like to make my Nachos Supreme with homemade baked tortilla chips but I was running a little late doing some Christmas decorating and wrapping, so I decided to use the store-bought kind.
 And of course it was as delicious!

 Nachos Supreme Originated Where?